Omar Quesada: Second García Administration

-Institutional Secretary General
+Institutional General Secretary of the APRA

 Upon his resignation from COFOPRI, Quesada was elected at the party's 2010 National Convention as Institutional Secretary General, alongside Jorge Del Castillo as Political Secretary General.
 In his seven-year tenure in the party leadership, he oversaw the ceremonies for the American Popular Revolutionary Alliance's 90th Anniversary in 2014.

 At the 2016 general election, he was slated to run for a seat in the Andean Parliament with the Popular Alliance list.
 At the same time, Quesada dealt with the Christian People's Party on sealing negotiations in order to confirm the electoral coalition with his party and Alan García's presidential nomination.
 Upon the election results, he was not elected to the Andean Parliament and announced the dissolution of the coalition on 11 April 2016, following the poor results attained by the presidential ticket.

-Quesada served as Institutional Secretary General until the 2017 convention elected his successor, three-term congressman Elías Rodríguez.
+Quesada served as Institutional General Secretary until the 2017 convention elected his successor, three-term congressman Elías Rodríguez.